Becoming an Advocate for Diversity and Inclusion

 ALA is the undisputed leader serving legal management professionals, focusing on delivering cutting-edge management and leadership events, resources and services for its members and the global legal community.
 ALA offers powerful opportunities for knowledge, resources and networking that link productivity with profitability.

-Led by its Committee on Diversity and Inclusion, ALA is committed to this initiative within the organization, its membership and the legal profession as a whole — including but not limited to differences of race, ethnicity, national origin, culture, skin color, personality, geography, gender, gender identity, sexual orientation, age, ability, political or religious affiliation, socioeconomic status, or military experience.
+Led by its Diversity, Equity, Inclusion and Accessibility Committee, ALA is committed to this initiative within the organization, its membership and the legal profession as a whole — including but not limited to differences of race, ethnicity, national origin, culture, skin color, personality, geography, gender, gender identity, sexual orientation, age, ability, political or religious affiliation, socioeconomic status, or military experience.

 A full library of free, dynamic resources can be found on this website.
-The Diversity & Inclusion Scorecard for Law Office Administrators provides best practices and examples and offers a tool to measure your current efforts.
-Use the scorecard to earn the “We Participate” seal for your website, along with recognition validating your organization’s achievement.
-Download and print this brochure, Why Diversity and Inclusion?, or contact the Committee on Diversity and Inclusion at firstname.lastname@example.org to request printed copies.
+The committee is working on an update to the scorecard.
+Questions?
+Email [email protected].
+Download and print this brochure, Why Diversity and Inclusion?, or contact the Diversity, Equity, Inclusion and Accessibility Committee at [email protected] to request printed copies.
 Join the diversity and inclusion conversation in its social media discussions.

 1. “Why Diversity Matters.” mckinsey.com/businessfunctions/organization/our-insights/why-diversitymatters